-4. Cost Savings Required by Welsh Government (Financial Risk)
+3. Cost Savings Required by Welsh Government (Financial Risk)

-WG have imposed a 3% savings target on the Consortia based on the total value of the RCSIG which equates to £1.06m in order to assist with funding the WG response to the Covid-19 pandemic.
-As the climate remains uncertain with the pandemic, it may be that the consortia is asked to make further savings if, for example schools are closed again.
+WG imposed a 3% savings target on the Consortia based on the total value of the RCSIG which equates to £1.06m in order to assist with funding the WG response to the Covid-19 pandemic.
+However, the commitment to 'Renew and Recover' agenda ensures a funding stream of £150m nationally.

-£1.06m of savings have been made in 2020-21 from the budgets of the strategy groups.
+£1.06m of savings were made in 2020-21 from the budgets of the strategy groups.
 Salaries and funding to schools was protected.
 The PDG was also protected.
 The EIG has been allocated and budgets communicated with ERW Officers for the year.
-Any further savings required due to the pandemic would hinder the organisations ability to deliver on the business plan and the national mission.